-- 1. MUST include one or more explicit policy identifiers that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers defined by the CA in its Certificate Policy and/or Certification Practice Statement), and - 2.
-MUST NOT contain the "anyPolicy" identifier (2.5.29.32.0).
+1. MUST include the policy identifier specified in Section 9.3.1 that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers defined by the CA in its Certificate Policy and/or Certification Practice Statement), and

+2. MUST NOT contain the "anyPolicy" identifier (2.5.29.32.0).